ErenBYilmaz/ModelComparisonTest/README.md

 # Comparing (statistical) models

 In machine learning and related fields, we often encounter the issue of having trained two models but being unsure if our test set is large enough to show that one model is better than the other.
-This repository implements two methods of hypothesis testing to check if two models achieve different results according to some specified metric, against the null hypothesis that the two models' outputs come from the same distribution.
+This repository implements a methods of hypothesis testing to check if two models achieve different results according to some specified metric, against the null hypothesis that the two models' outputs come from the same distribution.

-- `permutation_based_model_comparison()`: A standard way of conducting this test, accepted by statisticians and commonly used.
+If you want to compare a single pair of trained models, use `permutation_based_model_comparison()`: A standard way of conducting this test, accepted by statisticians and [commonly used.](https://aclanthology.org/2022.naacl-main.360.pdf)
-- `bootstrap_based_model_comparison()`: A bootstrap-based extension that works better for small sample sizes than the permutation test in my simulations, but is not widely accepted in the literature (yet?).
+We also have `PairwisePermutationModelComparison`: Extensions to plot many pairwise comparisons (of more than two models) to get an overview of the data.

-We also have `PairwisePermutationModelComparison` and `PairwiseBootstrapModelComparison`: Extensions to plot many pairwise comparisons (of more than two models) to get an overview of the data.
+If you are instead interested in estimating confidence intervals for the metric value of a single model, I recommend `bootstrap_confidence_interval()`.

 # recommended workflow:
 0. Build, train, and optimize the models that you want to compare.